What billionaires and giant corporations pay in taxes—and what that means for the rest of us.

 “We can either have democracy in this country, or we can have great wealth concentrated in the hands of a few," famously said former U.S. Supreme Court Justice Louis Brandeis.
 "But we can’t have both."

-At Oxfam, we’ve been tracking the rise in corporate power and billionaire wealth.
-With the world’s first trillionaire expected within just 10 years—and the Trump administration’s ambition to push through new tax cuts favoring the ultra-wealthy—it's an important time to understand whether the rich pay their fair share.
+At Oxfam, we’ve been tracking the global rise in corporate power and billionaire wealth.
+With the number of billionaires now topping 3,000 for the first time—and the passage of last year’s tax cuts in the U.S. for the ultra-rich and mega-corporations—it's an important time to understand whether the rich pay their fair share.

 So we’re going to answer these questions, step by step: Do billionaires and giant corporations pay their fair share?
-How would President Trump’s proposals affect what they pay in taxes?
+How have President Trump’s policies affected what they pay in taxes?
 And what would the rich paying their fair share mean for something as ambitious as ending poverty and injustice?

 Do billionaires pay their fair share?

-Billionaires in the U.S. pay a smaller tax rate than most teachers and nurses.
-Thanks to a tax code that favors income from wealth over income from work—and a slew of tax-avoidance strategies—the richest among us too often end up paying a smaller percentage of their income to the federal government than most working families.
+Billionaires in the U.S. often pay a lower tax rate than teachers and nurses.
+Thanks to a tax code that favors income from wealth over income from work—and a slew of tax-avoidance strategies—the richest among us too often end up paying a smaller percentage of their income to the federal government than working families.

 Here’s what we know:

-- A new Oxfam analysis shows the wealth of the 10 richest U.S. billionaires increased by $365 billion in just 12 months, based on data from Forbes.
+- Recent Oxfam analysis shows that the wealth of the 10 richest U.S. billionaires surged by $698 billion over the past year.

 - According to a 2021 White House study, the wealthiest 400 billionaire families in the U.S. paid an average federal individual tax rate of just 8.2 percent.
 For comparison, the average American taxpayer in the same year paid 13 percent.